Live Update

 Cache expiration

-The expirationPeriod value that is defined in Adapters → Live Update adapter dictates the length of time until the caching expires.
+The expirationPeriod value is 30 minutes, which is the length of time until the caching expires.

 Last modified on